-Struggling to provide access, or find a document for screen sharing?
-Forcing everyone to wait while you draft up a subject line and attach the most recent version of the document.
-Cut this corner, leverage the in-meeting chat to provide links to resources, or in many cases, the updated document.
-This creates a quick comment and quite notification to all parties, preventing a disruption in ongoing conversations.
+Struggling to provide access to or find a document for screen sharing, forcing everyone to wait while you draft up a subject line and attach the most recent version of the document?
+Cut this corner.
+Leverage the in-meeting chat to provide links to resources, or in many cases, the updated document.
+This creates a quick comment and quiet notification to all parties, preventing a disruption in ongoing conversations.

 - Securing Your Meeting Experience

 Your office network might be dialed in with security preferences, but having employees working remotely might need some help.
 Look to lock meeting with passwords for joining.
 Restrict meeting attendees to authenticate with the domain to prevent hackers or spoofed users.
 More so, limit the content that can be shared on screen, and by who; chances are everyone does not need access to the financials at a business.

 Everyone on your team is most likely in the same boat as you, from dogs barking, doorbells ringing during a call or meeting is not the end of the world.
 Do your best to continue to prepare and better your workspace.
 Adjust with ease by incorporating new routines or freshen up your work surroundings.